DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-12-16-letting-providers-change-course-before-making-an-offer.md

 We made changes to make this possible.
 Doing so led to us making [changes to the flows which let users make and change offers](link to other design history entry).

-## What providers do when they publish a course
+## Information which providers give about courses

-When providers create a course, they enter information including:
+When providers publish a course, they enter information including:

 - type of course, for example “primary”
 - one or more subjects, for example “Primary with English”